 Still near the RV lot, the trail turns left and drops down a rocky, but easy, section, turning right and left a few more times before leveling out and reaching a large wooden bridge.
 On the other side is El Moro Canyon... the actual canyon, not the trail.
 Well, it's the trail too, but... anyway.

 The lower 2/3rds of this trail are a piece of cake.
 A wide, dirt road, it slowly weaves up the gut of the canyon, fairly dense ocean/desert vegetation on both sides.
 About a mile north of the bridge, on the right, is the start of I Think I Can

 .
 A few yards later, on the left, is the entrance to Mach One

 (aka: W. Cut Across)

 Two miles north of the bridge is the first of two fairly steep slopes that climb over 200 feet in less than a half-mile.
-After this climb, the trail flattens out and the trees crowd in close for a very beautiful and shaded half-mile until it ends at the junction with Slow 'N Easy
+After this climb, the trail flattens out and the trees crowd in close for a very beautiful and shaded 0.5 miles until it passes the junction with Slow 'N Easy